top of page

 They have only one small white 'pupil' in the eyespots, instead of the Gatekeeper's two.

-Adult diet: pollen from bramble flowers, thistle, common ragworts, lavender, coneflowers,
+Adult diet: nectar from bramble flowers, thistle, common ragworts, lavender, coneflowers,

 Adult Body Length: approx. 2 in (5 cm) long.